zio/zio/documentation/guides/tutorials/make-a-zio-app-configurable/docs/make-a-zio-application-configurable.md

 Until now, we made our RESTful web service configurable to be able to use its config from the ZIO environment with a simple configuration layer.

-Now let's move on to the next step: reading configuration data from HOCON files.
+Now let's move on to the next step: reading configuration data from HOCON files by utilizing custom `ConfigProvider`s.

 ## Step 3: Reading Configuration Data From HOCON Files